 Filing Discrimination Claims

 If you wish to bring a genetic information discrimination (GINA) claim against your employer, you must begin by filing a charge first with the Equal Employment Opportunity Commission (EEOC).
 You generally have 180 days to file your claim.
 If you are successful, you may be entitled to recover such damages as back pay, emotional distress, pain and suffering, legal fees, and other compensatory losses.
 These damages are capped based on how many people are employed by your employer.
-Our firm can assist you with filing such charges and helping you understand how the laws apply to your case.
+Our firm can assist you with filing such charges and help you understand how the laws apply to your case.